bbcoelho/claude-code/coding-standards.md

 ## Code Quality Requirements

-**CRITICAL**: Before completing any code changes, you MUST verify the code compiles without syntax errors by running `bun run push`.
+**CRITICAL**: Before completing any code changes, you MUST verify the code compiles without syntax errors by running `npx tsc`.
 Never mark a task as completed without testing for compilation errors first.

 **REFACTORING PRINCIPLE**: As always as possible, refactor the code using the best refactoring practices to reuse code instead of rewriting code.
 Extract common logic into reusable methods to avoid duplication.